Sonana Khetlaji: Festivals and Fairs

-Every year on Chaitra Sudi ekam, a fair is held for two days in the honor of Shri Khetlaji.
+Every year on Chaitra Sudi Prathama, a fair is held for two days in the honor of Shri Khetlaji.
 This fair is organized immediately after Holi.
 Thousands of devotees participate in this fair.
 The devotees visit the temple on barefoot in order to receive the great blessings.

 However, it is the hundreds of horses at the fair that steal the show.
 Thoroughbred and well-trained 'Marwari' horses perform different skills and even dance to the rhythms of musical instruments much to the amazement of the visitors.